Shaw-git/shaw-git.github.io/_pages/about.md

 Currently, I am working on vision-language model for vision navigation and foundational diffusion models for data reduction and spatiotemporal data generation.
 I also have experience with unsupervised learning, point cloud data processing, and gesture, gaze, and pose estimation, as well as designing and building large-scale datasets.

-I am actively seeking a summer and fall internship in 2025, with the goal of securing a return offer to begin full-time work at the end of 2025.
+I am actively seeking summer and fall internships in 2025, with the goal of securing a return offer to begin full-time work at the end of 2025.

 ## Research Interests:
 - Generative AI